 - Add an extra tablespoon of olive oil to the bottom of the pan to prevent the chicken from drying alongside any remaining bits of pan gravy.

-- Another great way to use leftover chicken is by making a healthy, flavorful chicken salad from the shredded chicken meat and chicken mayo sandwiches or adding them to nourishing soups.
+Another great way to use leftover chicken is to remove the bones and make this healthy, flavorful chicken salad from the shredded chicken meat or chicken mayo sandwiches or add them to nourishing soups like this Stracciatella soup.

 Don't forget to subscribe to my Monthly Newsletter!